kylefberg/StarWarsMemory/README.md

 ###NEXT STEPS

 In my icebox I have several ideas to improve the existing game.
-Some of those ideas include animations to have the cards more 3D on click.
+Some of those ideas include animations to have the cards more 3D on the flip feature.
+I also am working on different levels of difficulty where the clock gives you more or less time depending on what level you pick.